muritane/coordination-architecture/constraint_discovery.md

 Versioning is the mechanism by which systems declare:

 - which invariants are frozen,
-- which DOFs are fixed,
+- which degrees of freedom are fixed,
 - which behaviors are supported,
 - and for how long.